ionic-team/ionic-docs/docs/developing/managing-focus.md

 ## Managing Focus

-Ionic provides a `setFocus` API that allows developers to manually set focus to an element.
+Ionic provides a `setFocus` API on components such as [Input](../api/input), [Searchbar](../api/searchbar), and [Textarea](../api/textarea) that allows developers to manually set focus to an element.
 This API should be used in place of the `autofocus` attribute and called within:

 - The `ionViewDidEnter` lifecycle event for routing applications when a page is entered.
 - The `didPresent` lifecycle event for overlays when an overlay is presented.